Created on

 For Telnet or SSH, packets typically remain of smaller size.

-To be then able to use the web admin GUI, the fragmentation must be allowed at certain points in the network infrastructure (points, where a jumbo frame reaches a network segment that does not support it), or jumbo frames must be allowed along the whole communication path.
+To then be able to use the web admin GUI, the fragmentation must be allowed at certain points in the network infrastructure (points, where a jumbo frame reaches a network segment that does not support it), or jumbo frames must be allowed along the whole communication path.

 Note about Jumbo frames: jumbo frames are packets that are larger than the standard 1500 maximum transmission unit (MTU) size.
 Jumbo frames increase data transfer speeds by carrying more data per frame, reducing the overhead from headers.